acidanthera/OpenCorePkg/README.md

 OpenCore bootloader with development SDK.

+## Branch build-0.8.7

+This branch contains a buildable version of OpenCore prior to integration of the new, secure PE/COFF loader.
+The purpose is to enable source-level debugging, when needed, of the operation of the code prior to this integration.

+This build (particularly the version of [audk](https://github.com/acidanthera/audk/tree/build-0.8.7) which it links to) has been reconstructed, i.e. it is not exactly the same as was used in any particular version of OpenCore, but is intended to be the same in all or most important respects as was used to build OpenCore 0.8.7 (see [issue](https://github.com/acidanthera/bugtracker/issues/2195)).

+In addition to the exact commits up to OpenCore `0.8.7` tag, this version
+adds:

+ - All the more recent updates to OpenDuet made in versions 0.9.9 and 1.0.0, which are required to enable source-level debugging in OpenDuet.
+ - A new fix to the OpenDuet 0.8.7 and earlier EfiLdr HOB (also required for source-level debugging, in these versions).
+ - Some minor changes early in this branch, required to get the build working locally with the reconstructed audk version.
+ - Various more recent commits with minor fixes, taken from the OpenCore master branch since the 0.8.7 version, as required to get CI fully working.
+ - The current `Debug` folder, since this works with both old (this branch) and new (master branch) executable formats, but has various useful updates compared to the debug code from the 0.8.7 branch.

+Commits from the master branch have been cherry-picked, with the same commit date, author and commit message as the original, in their original order, to try to make it easy to see where they are from.

+*Unlike the OpenCore master branch, there is no particular intention to avoid force-pushes to this branch.
+Of course you should still be able to rebase any changes you might make on top of this branch, just be aware that you may well need to do so.*

 ## Libraries

 This repository also contains additional UEFI support common libraries shared by other projects in [Acidanthera](https://github.com/acidanthera).
 The primary purpose of the library set is to provide supplemental functionality for Apple-specific UEFI drivers.
 Key features: